movidius/ncappzoo/networks/tiny_yolo_v3/README.md

 ## Model Information
 ### Inputs
- - name: 'data', shape: [1x3x416x416], Expected color order is RGB.
+ - name: 'inputs', shape: [1x3x416x416], Expected color order is RGB.
 ### Outputs
  - name: 'detector/yolo-v3-tiny/Conv_12/BiasAdd/YoloRegion', shape: [1, 255, 26, 26].
  - name: 'detector/yolo-v3-tiny/Conv_9/BiasAdd/YoloRegion', shape: [1, 255, 13, 13].

+Tiny yolo v3 divides the image into 13x13 and 26x26 grid cells.
+Each grid cell has 3 anchor boxes and each anchor box has an object score, 20 class scores, and 4 bounding box coordinates.
+The tiny_yolo_v3.py code reads the number of classes through the --labels argument.
+If your model has a different amount of classes from the default model, please make sure your labels file has the correct amount of classes.

-**Note**: The '26' and '13' values in the output represent the number of grid cells for each output.
+**Note**: The '26' and '13' values in each of the outputs represent the number of grid cells for each output.
 **Note**: The '255' in each output represents each of the three anchor box class scores, object scores and bounding boxes.
 80 class scores + 4 bounding box values + 1 object score = 85 values.
 85 values * 3 anchor boxes= 255 values.

-All scores will need to be filtered through a score and iou thresold to filter out duplicates.
+All scores will need to be filtered to achieve desired results.
+Please see Algorithm Thresholds section.

 ## Running this Example